State Laws

 - Original will

 If the decedent was 55 or older, the Petition and death certificate must also be sent to the EOHHS.[5]
-The petitioner must publish a hearing notice, mail it to interested parties, and file Advertising – Section B (PC-9.1), proof of mailing, and notices.[6]
-The court will issue Letters, and the petitioner must file an Acceptance (PC-3.4) to accept their appointment.[7]
+The petitioner must publish a hearing notice, mail it to interested parties, and file it with the court along with Advertising – Section B (PC-9.1), and proof of mailing.[6]
+At the hearing, the court will issue Letters, and the petitioner must file an Acceptance (PC-3.4) to accept their appointment.[7]

 Small Estates